 Early Years Curriculum

-We follow the statutory framework of the Early Years Foundation Stage which covers children from birth to five years.
+🔴 We follow the statutory framework of the Revised Early Years Foundation Stage Curriculum, which covers children from birth to five years of age, however we take into account the individual needs, learning styles and interests of the children.

 The Early Years Foundation Stage follows a principled approach under four themes: